 What is a senior checking account?

-The accounts can offer a multitude of benefits, such as:
+The accounts can offer a multitude of benefits, including:

-All of these perks can help you save in the long run, especially if you prefer to go to physical bank branches, rather than do your banking online.
+These perks might be very appealing to you, especially if you prefer to go to physical bank branches rather than do your banking online.

-For example, TD Bank's 60 Plus checking account charges a $10 maintenance fee, double that of some regular checking accounts, if you can't maintain a daily balance of $250.
-That's as much as $120 a year!
+For example, TD Bank's 60 Plus checking account charges a $10 monthly maintenance fee — double that of some regular checking accounts — if you can't maintain a daily balance of $250.
+That's as much as $120 a year.

 Is senior checking right for you?

-Before you sign up for a senior account, compare your needs to the perks that are offered.
-And make sure you can follow the rules, to avoid potential costs.
+Before you sign up for a senior account, make sure you can follow the rules — to avoid potential costs.

-If an account requires a minimum direct deposit, you might easily comply if you’re already making regular withdrawals from an IRA or 401(k).
+If an account requires direct deposits, you might easily comply if you’re already making regular withdrawals from an IRA or 401(k).

-If you just set up the withdrawals to automatically direct-deposit into your senior checking account, you might easily sidestep an account fee.
-This could make senior checking — with all of its perks — a better deal than some regular checking accounts.
+You can sidestep senior checking fees if you set up those withdrawals to automatically direct-deposit into your account.
+This could make senior checking — and its perks — a better deal than some regular checking accounts.

-If you’re looking to generate higher interest, you may find high-yield checking accounts that offer better interest with no fees.
+Maybe what you really want is to generate higher interest.
+You may find a high-yield checking account that offers better interest than senior checking, and with no fees.

-For example, the Charles Schwab Bank High Yield Investor Checking Account has no monthly fee at all, includes unlimited ATM fee rebates and has no foreign transaction fees.
+For example, the Charles Schwab Bank High Yield Investor Checking account charges no monthly fees, includes unlimited ATM fee rebates and has no foreign transaction fees.
 That's perfect for seniors with the travel bug.

-Consider that a lot of the perks associated with a senior checking account may be given to you anyway if you have a long-standing relationship with the bank and high account balances.
+And, know that many of the perks associated with senior checking may be given to you anyway, particularly if you have a long-standing relationship with the bank and have kept a lot of money in your savings account or have maintained other high balances.

-Banks like to keep their high-balance clients happy, so that they don't take their business elsewhere.
+Banks like to keep their loyal customers happy, so they won’t take their business elsewhere.